The County Federal Credit Union’s Campaign for Ending Hunger is a true example of the credit union philosophy of “People Helping People”

-Thanks to the tremendous spirit of the Maine Credit Unions, their staff, volunteers and members, the collective efforts of Maine Credit Unions raised another record-setting amount of $740,027 in 2017!
-Since 1990, Maine credit unions have raised over $8 million for the Maine Credit Union’s Campaign to End Hunger.
-All of this money has gone directly to Maine hunger organizations.
+Thanks to the tremendous spirit of the Maine Credit Unions, their staff, volunteers and members, the collective efforts of Maine Credit Unions raised a remarkable amount of $930,367.80 in 2021!
+Since 1990, Maine credit unions have raised over $11.3 million for the Maine Credit Union’s Campaign to End Hunger.

-History on the Maine CUs’ Campaign for Ending Hunger
+History of the Maine CUs’ Campaign for Ending Hunger

 - 100% of all funds raised stay in Maine and go directly to help end hunger.
 The Social Responsibility Committee developed the Maine CUs’ Campaign for Ending Hunger as a way to create a statewide social responsibility program that Maine’s Credit Unions could “call their own,” and take a leadership role in supporting a significant issue in Maine